 What is Medicaid Estate Recovery?

 When a Nursing Home resident, over the age of 55, who received Medicaid assistance dies, the State of Kentucky is required to recover the money the State has paid for the care of the deceased.
+Estate Recovery also applies to some other Medicaid recipients.
 The money is recovered only from the estate of the deceased.
 This is called Estate Recovery.
 When a person applies for Medicaid, that person is required to sign a statement acknowledging that Kentucky will recover money from the estate, if possible.

 How does Estate Recovery work?